Muted response to prospect of Strauss-Kahn return

 PARIS Cleared of sex assault charges, Dominique Strauss-Kahn could be back in France within days but may not get a hero's welcome, if sober newspaper editorials and cautious statements by his Socialist allies are anything to go by.

-Newspapers focussed on Wednesday on the stain to his image from his 9-minute liaison with a New York hotel maid and his political allies were reluctant to speculate on his plans.
+Newspapers focused on Wednesday on the stain to his image from his liaison with a New York hotel maid and his political allies reluctant to speculate on his plans.

 Strauss-Kahn could be home as early as next week, after settling his affairs in Washington where he was based as head of the International Monetary Fund until his mid-May arrest on attempted rape charges, which were dropped on Tuesday.